autoplot/documentation/javadoc/org/das2/system/NullPreferencesFactory.md

-# org.das2.system.NullPreferencesFactoryCreates NullPreferences for use with applets.
-The system property
+# org.das2.system.NullPreferencesFactory

- java.util.prefs.PreferencesFactory should be set to org.das2.system.NullPreferencesFactory to use this class.
+Creates NullPreferences for use with applets.
+The system property java.util.prefs.PreferencesFactory should be set to org.das2.system.NullPreferencesFactory to use this class.